BinukaRai/r/README.md

 # intro to R workshop materials
-This repository is compilations for resources for R classes on November 2018, at Dhulikhel Hospital.
+This repository is compilations of resources for R classes on November 2018, at Dhulikhel Hospital.
 We would like to thank all the R community without which it won't be possible to compile these materials.

 This will Contains
 - R Code